Intersection theory rules symbology: Introduction

 \section{Introduction}

 Perturbative quantum field theories (pQFTs) play a pivotal role in high-precision phenomenology of high energy physics.
 In many perturbative calculations, one encounters a class of analytic functions called multiple polylogarithms (MPLs) \cite{Chen:1977oja, Goncharov:1998kja}.
 They can be mapped to symbols \cite{Goncharov:2010jf, Duhr:2011zq}, which are sequences of $\nd \log W_i$, where the $W_i$'s are algebraic functions of kinematic variables known as symbol letters.
 For a given scattering process, the complete set of symbol letters is called the ``alphabet''.
-The knowledge of the alphabet can be used to bootstrap multi-loop amplitudes \cite{Dixon:2011pw, Caron-Huot:2019vjl}.
-This has stimulated extensive researches on the construction of symbols and alphabets \cite{Drummond:2008vq, fomin2002cluster, Gaiotto:2011dt, Caron-Huot:2011dec, Golden:2013xva, Panzer:2014caa, Dennen:2015bet, Caron-Huot:2016owq, Mago:2020kmp, Abreu:2021vhb, Gong:2022erh, Yang:2022gko, He:2022tph, He:2023qld}.
-In particular, the symbol letters of one-loop integrals have been fully understood \cite{Arkani-Hamed:2017ahv, Abreu:2017enx, Abreu:2017mtm, Chen:2022fyw, Dlapa:2023cvx, Jiang:2023qnl}.
-However, attempts to extend the existing methods to more complicated higher-loop cases have faced significant challenges, and so far, there are no generic results available.
-On the other hand, from experiences in multi-loop calculations, the expressions of the symbol letters usually turn out to be much simpler than those in the intermediate steps of the calculations.
-Hence, in addition to the phenomenological motivations, it is also theoretically interesting to investigate the source of such simplicity, and to ask whether it implies the existence of simpler rules for symbology.
+The knowledge of the alphabet can be used to bootstrap multi-loop integrals and amplitudes \cite{Gaiotto:2011dt, Dixon:2011pw, Dixon:2011nj, Brandhuber:2012vm, Dixon:2013eka, Dixon:2014voa, Dixon:2014iba, Drummond:2014ffa, Dixon:2015iva, Caron-Huot:2016owq, Dixon:2016apl, Dixon:2016nkn, Li:2016ctv, Almelid:2017qju, Chicherin:2017dob, Henn:2018cdp, Drummond:2018caf, Caron-Huot:2019vjl, Caron-Huot:2020bkp, Dixon:2020cnr, Dixon:2020bbt, Guo:2021bym, He:2021eec, Dixon:2022rse, Dixon:2022xqh}.
+This has stimulated extensive research on the construction of symbol alphabets \cite{Caron-Huot:2011dec, Golden:2013xva, Panzer:2014caa, Dennen:2015bet, Caron-Huot:2016owq, Mago:2020kmp, Abreu:2021vhb, Gong:2022erh, Yang:2022gko, He:2021non, He:2021eec, He:2022tph, He:2023qld}.
+In particular, the symbol letters of one-loop integrals have been fully understood \cite{Arkani-Hamed:2017ahv, Abreu:2017enx, Abreu:2017mtm, Chen:2022fyw, Dlapa:2023cvx, Jiang:2023qnl}. { However, beyond one-loop, there are no general results available.} On the other hand, from experiences in multi-loop calculations, the expressions of the symbol letters usually turn out to be much simpler than those in the intermediate steps of the calculations.
+Hence, in addition to the phenomenological motivations, it is also theoretically interesting to investigate the source of such simplicity and to ask whether it implies the existence of simpler rules for symbology.